engmsilva/package-json-cleanup-loader/README.md

 ## Description

-> This module is a fork of Christoph von Gellhorn's [package-json-cleanup-loader][1] project
+> This module is a fork of Christoph von Gellhorn's [package-json-cleanup-loader][1] project.
+The `exception` option was added to the module, allowing to pass to the module an array of keys that can be removed from the JSON file.

 Did you know that when [webpack][2] includes `package.json` file in bundle this bundle can contain private information like installed module path?
 For example, lets install [browserify][3]: